 Q: What if the student does not finish the program by the end of the school year?

-Q: Why would my school want to offer CREAM or CLEM courses?
+Q: Why would my school want to offer CREAM courses?

 A: The quickest answer is because of the obvious benefits for the individual student(s).
 These courses can provide students with required credits for high school graduation.
 These courses can provide students with the necessary courses they’d otherwise have to take once entering college.
 These courses, in turn, can save students time and money.
 Also, providing these opportunities for students can improve school accountability scores through the Choice Ready component.